jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Every circle or triangle represents an object.

 Every of those objects has a type.
 The type determines the contents of the symbol.
-Every object of the same type has the same contents and the contents of these objects changes simultaniously as you edit it.
+Every object of the same type has the same contents and the contents of these objects changes simultaneously as you edit it.

 A type has one interface by default: the default interface, which is formed by every public member of the type.
 A type can also have multiple interfaces, which are groups of its members.
 The default interface includes all members of these separate interfaces.